AutogrowSystems/aptly-watcher/README.md

 :pidfile:      ~/aptly-watcher.pid    # the location of the aptly-watcher pidfile
 :incoming_dir: ~/incoming             # the base incoming directory
 :user:         aptly                  # the user to own the aptly directory after adding/publishing
+:group:        aptly                  # the group to own the aptly directory after adding/publishing
 ```

 Then you can run the watcher with the config file: